19Thirty collection: Welcome to uniqueness

 I adore fine timepieces, especially in the most elevated echelons of haute horologerie where the air is thin and few venture.
 A recent encounter with one of Bovet's latest creations has given me a reason to be cheerful.

-The most elevated echelons of haute horologerie are a world of superbness where 'perfection', 'excellence' and 'heritage' are part of the lexicon typically employed.
+by Angus Davies – The most elevated echelons of haute horologerie are a world of superbness where 'perfection', 'excellence' and 'heritage' are part of the lexicon typically employed.
 Indeed, it is this sphere of refined magnificence which has always elicited words of praise to freely leave my lips.
 Sadly, despite my being able to appreciate the peerless creation of a no-compromise timepiece, I am left downcast knowing my own limited fiscal means preclude the purchase of the finest exemplars of haute horlogerie.
 However, a recent encounter with one of Bovet's latest creations has given me a reason to be cheerful.